typelevel/cats/README.md

 We welcome contributions to Cats and would love for you to help build Cats.
 See our [contributor guide](https://typelevel.org/cats/contributing.html) for more information about how you can get involved.

+You can also support us by talking to your employer about supporting the OSS libraries they are using.
+We have a [sustainability program](https://donorbox.org/typelevel-sustainability-program-2019?default_interval=m) that supports the maintenance and development of Cats.

 ### Community